How to sue on a cat contract – an overview and some pointers

 - Misrepresentation and misdescription

 - Here is one clause from a sample contract from the BBBengals Cattery (I have given a link as thanks for its use) “Under no circumstances will this cat/kitten be sold, leased or given away to any pet shop, breeder or other individual without the written permission of BBBengals Cattery.”
-If the buyer is in breach of this term I would consider that a major breach of contract as the clause is written in a way which allows that interpretation (in brown).
-Should the buyer be in breach of this term the seller/breeder could claim for the full value of the cat sold but not the return of the cat as it has been sold on, unless the next purchaser is successful brought into the pleadings (the written claim) as a third party.
+If the buyer is in breach of this term, I would consider it to be a major breach of contract as the clause is written in a way which allows that interpretation (in brown).
+Should the buyer be in breach of this term the seller/breeder could claim for the full value of the cat sold and the return of the cat.
+If the cat has been adopted by someone else it complicates things clearly.
+The cat can’t be returned to the seller unless the next next owner is successful brought into the pleadings (the written claim) as a third party.
+This would not happen in the small claims court as they are meant to be straightforward.

 2. Minor Breach -This is called a breach of warranty.
 For example, if the seller had failed to carry out one of the first two vaccinations prior to sale and the kitten became ill for a while as a consequence this would probably be a minor breach.
 The judge will decide but it is probably not viable to sue for a minor breach if the sums of money involved are low (even for a major breach) as the trauma and trouble of suing is worth more in monetary value that the amount claimed.